 If you see ants just scattered around without a distinct trail, they have not found a food source.
 If you see ants with something in their mandibles/mouth, follow that ant!
 They are headed back to the nest where the eggs, larvae, pupae, other workers, and multiple queens are located.
-When they return they feed the others and lay down trail pheromone to recruit and guide other workers to the most excellent food source, which may be a sticky lollipop, cookie crumb, or cupcake sprinkle.
-If you find they are trailing outdoors, seal the gap or hole with caulking or sealant appropriate for the location.
+When they return to the colony they feed the others and produce a trail pheromone to recruit and guide other workers to the food source, which may be a sticky lollipop, cookie crumb, or cupcake sprinkle.
+If ants are trailing outdoors, seal the gap or hole with caulking or sealant appropriate for the location.
 Clean up the food source and disinfect the area to remove traces of trail pheromone.
 If you find they are leading to a void within the structure, consider the condition of that location:

 - Is or has there been excessive moisture at this location (i.e. faulty windows or storm damage)?